Xionites: Kidarites

 At the end of the 4th century AD, the Kidarites were pushed into Gandhara, after a new wave of invaders from the north, the Alchon, entered Bactria.

 Clashes with the Sasanians

 Early confrontations between the Sasanian Empire of Shapur II with the Xionites were described by Ammianus Marcellinus: he reports that in 356 CE, Shapur II was taking his winter quarters on his eastern borders, "repelling the hostilities of the bordering tribes" of the Xionites and the Euseni, a name often amended to Cuseni (meaning the Kushans).

-Shapur made a treaty of alliance with the Chionites and the Gelani in 358 CE.
+Shapur II successfully waged war against the Xionites for ten years which concluded in a treaty alliance with the Chionites and the Gelani in 358 CE under which the Xionites would help Shapur II in his war against the Romans.

 Alchon

 In 460, Khingila I reportedly united a Hephthalite ruling élite with elements of the Uar and Xionites as Alchon (or Alχon). when.